grain-lang/grain-lang.org/src/tooling/grain_doc.md

  */
 ```

-The `@deprecated` annotation indicates the deprecation of the documenting export.
+The `@deprecated` attribute indicates the deprecation of the documenting export.

 ### @module